 Posts Tagged ‘Turing documentary’

-TODpix, in conjunction with Story Center Productions and Furnace, announces the U.S. Theatrical Premiere of CODEBREAKER in Washington, DC on October 17th and New York City on October 25th.
+TODpix, in conjunction with Story Center Productions and Furnace, announces the U.S. Theatrical Premiere of CODEBREAKER in Washington, DC on October 17, 2012 and New York City on October 25th.
 “We’re excited to offer this compelling and unique new film to American audiences,” says TODpix President Andrew Fogelson.
-“It’s an incredible story that will capture the hearts… Read More
+“It’s an incredible story that will… Read More

 A public radio program in the United States recently featured a segment about CODEBREAKER.
 “To the Best of Our Knowledge,” a nationally syndicated show broadcasting on 180 radio stations in the US, examines the big ideas impacting our world.
 This week’s program focused on Alan Turing’s life and legacy.
-The show included a segment about… Read More
+The show… Read More

 In the week leading up to the centennial of Alan Turing’s birth on June 23rd, there have been a lot of interesting articles about Turing and his contribution to our modern world.

 BBC.com features six articles about Turing examining his life and his legacy.
-Vint Cerf, a Turing Award winner and Google’s Chief internet evangelist, writes,… Read More
+Vint Cerf, a Turing Award winner and Google’s Chief internet… Read More

 June 7th marks the 58th anniversary of Alan Turing’s tragic suicide.
 His life was short, but his legacy lives on.
 Here are some quotes about Alan Turing from people we interviewed for CODEBREAKER:

-“The things that he contributed to computer science weren’t the things that just happened to be true in one particular year or one… Read More
+“The things that he contributed to computer science weren’t the things that just happened to be true in one particular year… Read More

 SBS One will broadcast CODEBREAKER next week in Australia.
 The hour-long version of the film is scheduled to transmit on Friday June 8th at 9:35pm (Sydney time).
 The broadcast in Australia will come just one day after the 58th anniversary of Alan Turing’s suicide.

-SBS is a highly respected Australian public television network with a strong… Read More
+SBS is a highly respected Australian public television network with… Read More

 Part of CODEBREAKER focuses on the time that Alan Turing spent at Sherborne School, a boarding school in Dorset, England.
 Turing attended the school from 1926 until he started at King’s College, Cambridge in 1931.
 The film features newly uncovered information about the books he checked out between 1928 & 1931.
-The list offers clues… Read More
+The… Read More

 The Association for Computing Machinery (ACM) has named Judea Pearl winner of the 2011 Turing Award, the highest honor in computer science.
 Pearl, a Professor at UCLA, developed two branches of calculus that paved the way for modern artificial intelligence.

-Pearl told US News & World Report, “I think the voice recognition systems that we constantly… Read More
+Pearl told US News & World Report, “I think the voice recognition systems that… Read More

 Bletchley Park has opened a new permanent exhibition of some personal items that belonged to Alan Turing.
 Bletchley Park was the codebreaking center where Turing worked during World War II.
-The items on display include a teddy bear that Turing bought in school, a treasured Swiss watch, and a book that he won as a… Read More
+The items on display include a teddy bear that Turing bought in school, a treasured Swiss watch, and a book that… Read More

 Here’s a new two-minute trailer for the Alan Turing film.
 CODEBREAKER is the title we have selected.
 Stay tuned in the months ahead for details about the worldwide distribution plan for this drama-documentary.